rulewis/journey-optimizer.en/help/using/datasource/adobe-experience-platform-data-source.md

     ![](../assets/journey24.png)

 1. Select a schema from the **[!UICONTROL Schema]** drop-down.
 This field lists Profile and Experience Events schemas available in Adobe Experience Platform.
-Schema creation is not performed in [!DNL Customer Journey Management].
+Schema creation is not performed in [!DNL Journey Optimizer].
 It’s performed in Adobe Experience Platform.
 1. Select the fields you want to use.
 1. Define the cache duration.
 1. Click on **[!UICONTROL Save]**.